shaukatmakandar786/Spring-Framework-05/spring-core-notes/app05-Inversion-Of-Control[IOC].md

 	}

 	Exception in thread "main" org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'student' defined in class path resource [beans.xml]: Cannot resolve reference to bean 'branch' while setting constructor argument; nested exception is org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'branch' defined in class path resource [beans.xml]: Cannot resolve reference to bean 'student' while setting constructor argument; nested exception is org.springframework.beans.factory.BeanCurrentlyInCreationException: Error creating bean with name 'student': Requested bean is currently in creation: Is there an unresolvable circular reference?

+## Note:

+In Spring Application if we want resolve Circular Dependancy Injection then we have to use Setter Method dependency Injection instead of Constructor Dependency Injection.